willafriedman/willafriedman.github.io/README.md

 “The Educational and Fertility Effects of Sibling Deaths,” with Marc Rockmore and Dhanu Thamarapani), revise and resubmit, *Economic Development and Cultural Change*.

-“Local Economic Conditions and Participation in the Rwandan Genocide,” Households in Conflict Network working paper No 160.

 “Children's identities and parents' attitudes," (with Jean Boblawende Kabore)

 “Evolution of Cultural Attitudes and Sex of Children in West Africa,” (with Jean Boblawende Kabore)